• Skip to primary navigation

 3. Close and secure the lid, making sure the steam release valve is in the “sealed” position.

-5. The IP will take 7-10 minutes to reach pressure.
+5. After you set the cooking time and pressure level, the Instant Pot will take 7-10 minutes to reach pressure.
 It will then immediately beep that it is done cooking, because the cooking time is set at zero.
+Or, it will cook for 1 minute and then beep when the cooking time is done.

-6. Immediately turn the steam release valve to “venting” to release the steam.
+6. Either way, immediately turn the steam release valve to “venting” to release the steam after the cooking time is done.

 7. Remove the lid and your broccoli is done!